Bulk Organic and Wildcrafted Herbs and Spices

 The Rules For Wildcrafting Wholesale Botanicals, Herbs, and Spices

-All wildcrafting must be done under state and local regulation laws to avoid worsening the population deficiency of endangered plant species.
+All wildcrafting must be done under state and local regulation laws for wholesale spice distributors, all to avoid worsening the population deficiency of endangered plant species.
 Always research which plants are endangered in the area you are going to harvest from before going out to pick.
 This will allow you to be knowledgeable of what plants are off limits.
 There are many alternatives to rare species as well.
 Always have a back-up plant in mind because there are many common plants that can take the place of a rare species.
 In some states, there are agriculture fines if you pick an endangered plant.
 Fines can be upward to $1,000 or even community service hours.

 If you are wildcrafting in a private or owned property, always ask permission to harvest in the area.
 Landowners will also provide you with details of what to expect and what to avoid.
 Not all harvests will be on private land.
 There are many public areas for wildcrafting.
 However, many public lands require a permit.
 A tip from Thought Co. about knowing where and where not to harvest is to check with your local Department of Agriculture.
 This agency will help you figure out exactly what to do.
 If you are a first-timer to wildcrafting, many experts suggest the Department of Agriculture is the first place you go to research.